thetechcollective/techthat_onboard/.github/ISSUE_TEMPLATE/blank.md

 ---
-name: Plain vanilla
+name: Blank issue
-about: Blank issue - type anything you want
+about: Plain vanilla, no fuss - Type anything you want
 title: ''
 labels: ''
 assignees: ''